Blog Post

 Share Email Logo

 After 20 years in sales as both a rep and a leader, I’ve seen a lot of deals won (and lost).
-For a long time, selling didn’t change much.
+For a long time, selling hadn't changed.
 But, the rate of change in the way buyers evaluate and buy has been huge over the past few years.

 When I first got started in sales, if you needed to buy something, you had to work directly with a salesperson.
 Now, buyers spend only 5% of the buying journey with a sales rep and virtually 100% of buyers say they would prefer to self-serve part or all of their buying journey.
 Moreover, there are more stakeholders involved in deals now than ever before, with an average of six to 10 people on every buying committee.